outwatch/outwatch.github.io/_posts/2016-02-01-getting-started-scala.md

 tags: intro
 ---

+**This information is slightly outdated, please refer to the github repository instead:* https://github.com/outwatch/outwatch

 First things first, in order to use OutWatch you will need to have Java and sbt installed.
 Check out [this guide](https://java.com/en/download/help/download_options.xml) for Java and [this guide](http://www.scala-sbt.org/release/docs/Setup.html) for sbt if you're unsure how to proceed.